 Six-night Bears of Knight Inlet Lodge from £4,095pp (two sharing) including all accommodation activities and return flights.

-10-night Klondike Explorer from £2,639pp (two sharing) including all accommodation, car hire and return flights to Whitehorse via Vancouver.
+Stops in Dawson City and Whitehorse also feature on the 10-night Klondike Explorer from £2,639pp (two sharing) including all accommodation, car hire and return flights to Whitehorse via Vancouver.

 With neighbouring Alaska also celebrating 100 years since the founding of the Alaska Railroad, it is the perfect time to hit the tracks and holiday across America's Last Frontier by train.